 In the past two years alone, Vietnam has had an increase of 37% in capacity forecast.
-This increase is due in no small part to the actions of the government, which has invested heavily into the industry.
+This increase is due in no small part to the actions of the government.
+They have invested heavily into the industry.
 They offer a variety of tax related incentives to bring companies to the country to build their data centers.

 These efforts have brought in an estimated $1.4 billion in investments to new facilities in the last two years.
-This investment has been coming both from a strong local demand for new data center floor space, foreign companies looking to take advantage of the friendly environment, and the growing demand in the region.
+This investment has been coming from a strong local demand for new data center floor space.
+As well as foreign companies looking to take advantage of the friendly environment, and the growing demand in the region.

-Despite the strong focus on improving the data center environment in Vietnam, there are still challenges that need to be overcome.
+Despite the strong focus on improving the data center environment in Vietnam, there are still big issues.
 Specifically, power related issues remain present.
-The power in Vietnam is still largely from fossil fuels and predictions in the past about their conversion to renewables have had to be adjusted.
-Compared to Thailand, which is on target to use 40% renewables by 2030, Vietnam isn’t anywhere near achieving that type of goal.
+The power in Vietnam is still largely from fossil fuels.
+Predictions in the past about their conversion to renewables have been adjusted.
+Compared to Thailand (on target to use 40% renewables by 2030) Vietnam isn’t anywhere near achieving that goal.

 Philip Low of Broadband Group also commented on the environment in South East Asia, saying, “Outside of Singapore and Malaysia, the region’s datacenter development is still evolving.
 However the map is uneven.
 Where some have good connectivity, challenges emerge with the cost of the local fiber.
 Financing has been problematic for some owners but the main issue remains building highly competitive ecosystems that will attract enterprises from the region and internationally.
 With the imminence of Edge and further deployment from China, the opportunity remains open and the markets have much to go.”